Hour-by-hour: Biden's behind-the-scenes push for cease-fire - WTMJ

 The diplomatic flurry was over and Israel’s Benjamin Netanyahu was on the phone telling President Joe Biden that it appeared the furious fighting between Israel and Hamas was about to end.

-But Biden remained wary even after the afternoon phone call.
-Things still could go crosswise with hours to go before the cease-fire took effect, his team reasoned.
+But Biden remained wary even after the afternoon phone call with the prime minister.
+Things still could go crosswise with hours to go before the cease-fire took effect, Biden’s team reasoned.

-Then came another call from Netanyahu — his second to Biden in a matter of hours — with reassurances for the American president that the 11-day war really was halting.
+Then came another call from Netanyahu — his second to Biden that day — with reassurances for the American president that the 11-day war really was halting.

-The president went before cameras in the Cross Hall of the White House to describe “intensive high-level discussions, hour by hour, literally” by the U.S. that involved Egypt, the Palestinian Authority and other Middle Eastern countries.
+The president went before cameras in the Cross Hall of the White House to describe “intensive high-level discussions, hour by hour, literally” by the United States that involved Egypt, the Palestinian Authority and other Middle Eastern countries.

 All of it, he said, came “with an aim of avoiding the sort of prolonged conflict we’ve seen in previous years when the hostilities have broken out.”

-Biden and Netanyahu’s talks were just a small sample of the furious diplomacy that the White House conducted.
-The president and senior aides had over 80 engagements — by phone or in person — as it looked for an endgame to the fighting, according to the White House.
+The calls between Biden and Netanyahu were a small sample of the furious diplomacy that the White House conducted.
+The president and senior aides had over 80 engagements, by phone or in person, in search of an endgame to the fighting, according to the White House.

-Biden’s speech celebrating the cease-fire lasted just 3 ½ minutes — delivered just in time for evening news broadcasts.
+Biden’s speech celebrating the cease-fire lasted just 3½ minutes and was delivered in time for evening news broadcasts.
 He reiterated his belief that Israel has a right to defend itself, expressed condolences for Palestinian civilians who died in the Israeli bombardment and promised that humanitarian aid to Gaza Strip was on its way.

-It was an enigmatic, and perhaps fitting, bookend to the sort of messy Middle East crisis he had hoped to avoid, particularly early in a presidency already oversubscribed with managing the public health and economic tumult caused by the coronavirus pandemic.
+It was an enigmatic, and perhaps fitting, bookend to the sort of messy Mideast crisis he had hoped to avoid, particularly early in a presidency already oversubscribed with managing the public health and economic tumult caused by the coronavirus pandemic.

 The conflict had also exposed a rift between Biden and members of his own party.
-The president who over nearly 50 years in national politics has burnished a reputation for unwavering support of Israel leads a Democratic Party that has trended toward a far more divided outlook on the correct path to peace between Israel and the Palestinians.
-And Republicans, for their part, were all too eager to use the raging violence as ammunition against Biden’s presidency.
+The president who over nearly 50 years in national politics has burnished a reputation for unwavering support of Israel leads a Democratic Party that has trended toward a far more divided outlook on the proper path to peace between Israel and the Palestinians.
+Republicans were all too eager to try to make political use of the situation.

-Biden had studiously avoided extensive public comment about the Israeli military strikes as the conflict raged.
-But as the days wore on, he was facing mounting pressure from fellow Democrats to speak out against the Israelis as the death toll climbed in Gaza and as tens of thousands of Palestinians were displaced by the aerial bombardment.
+Biden had studiously avoided extensive public comment about the Israeli military strikes.
+But he faced increasing pressure from Democrats to speak out against the Israelis as the death toll climbed in Gaza and as tens of thousands of Palestinians were displaced by the aerial bombardment.

-The cease-fire announcement came after Biden on Wednesday upped his pressure on Netanyahu, telling the Israeli leader in a phone call that he expected “significant de-escalation” of the fighting by day’s end, according to the White House.
-But the prime minister came right back with a public declaration that he was “determined to continue” the Gaza operation “until its objective is achieved.”
+The cease-fire announcement came after Biden on Wednesday stepped up his pressure on Netanyahu, telling the prime minister that he expected “significant de-escalation” of the fighting by day’s end, according to the White House.
+But Netanyahu came right back with a public declaration that he was “determined to continue” the Gaza operation “until its objective is achieved.”

-Biden’s advisers were not overly concerned that Netanyahu’s comments seemed to reject the president’s public call to ease off, according to the official, who spoke on condition of anonymity because the person was not authorized to publicly discuss private discussions.
+Biden’s advisers were not overly concerned that Netanyahu’s comments seemed to reject the president’s public call to ease off, said the official, who was not authorized to publicly discuss private discussions and spoke on condition of anonymity.

-U.S. officials believed Netanyahu did not want to telegraph to Hamas in advance that he was ready to accept terms to end the violence, and the Israeli leader also was sending a message to a domestic audience that had become traumatized by the barrage of rocket fire from Gaza.
+In fact, soon after Wednesday’s conversation between the leaders, the Israelis signaled to the White House that they were prepared to propose a time for a cease-fire, according to officials.

-But pressure was building on Biden, and he, in turn, was making that known to Netanyahu.
+Netanyahu, who saw daily polling that showed the vast majority of Israelis opposed a cease-fire, was looking for assurances that if such an offer was extended it would, in fact, be accepted.
+And he wanted the Biden administration’s help.

 “Let us hope that the ceasefire in Gaza holds,” Sanders tweeted Thursday evening.
 “But that’s not enough.
 Our job now is to support desperately needed humanitarian and reconstruction aid to Gaza’s people, and find a way to finally bring peace to the region.”

-Biden advisers had concluded in the first days of the crisis, as Hamas rained down hundreds of rockets on Israel, that a call from the president for Israeli restraint would have fallen flat.
-At the same time, early in the crisis, there was deep worry inside the White House that the fighting could morph into something that would take months to tamp down.
+Biden advisers had concluded in the first days of the crisis, as Hamas fired hundreds of rockets on Israel, that a call from the president for Israeli restraint would have fallen flat.
+At the same time, early in the crisis, there was deep worry inside the White House that the fighting could escalate into something that would take months to tamp down.

 As the outside calls for Biden to speak out more forcefully grew, the president and top aides privately made the case to Israeli officials that time wasn’t on their side.